1-877-929-7245

 DAY2Getting to know London’s history and culture

 London is home to some of Europe's most iconic landmarks, and we get our first look at them on a guided tour of the city.
-A coach picks us up from the hotel after breakfast, and a guide joins us on board to narrate the journey.
+A coach picks us up from the hotel after breakfast, and a guide joins us onboard to narrate the journey.
 Look out upon attractions like Buckingham Palace and Big Ben, and marvel at various parks, neighborhoods, cathedrals and historic buildings as our route unfolds.

 Wrapping up our tour around midday, we return to the hotel with the remainder of the day and evening at leisure.
 Our hotel is within walking distance of the iconic British Museum, which was first opened to the public in 1759.
 Its exhibits and displays tell the story of human history around the world.
-You could also stroll through the fragrant blossoms of Queen Mary's Rose Gardens or use public transit to reach Hyde Park.
+You could also stroll through the fragrant blossoms of Queen Mary's Rose Gardens or use public transport to reach Hyde Park.

 Includes